CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Methodology

-{\bf Step 2 (\emph{Construction of the undirected graph}): } After detecting the lagged parents, the algorithm creates a partially complete undirected graph $G$ between the lagged parents $LPA(X_{t})$, contemporaneous variables $X_{t}$, and the surrogate variable $C$.
+{\bf Step 2 (\emph{Construction of the undirected graph}): } After detecting the lagged parents, the algorithm creates a partially complete undirected graph $G$ between the lagged parents $LPA(X_{t})$, contemporaneous variables $X_{t}$, and the surrogate variable $C$ (used to represent time).
 This helps the subsequent steps in the algorithm where we condition only on the respective lagged parent sets of the variables in CI tests.
 The resulting smaller conditioning set size improves detection power.
-In the end, we get a complete undirected graph over the variables \({(X}_{t} \cup LPA\left( X_{t} \right) \cup C)\) (\figureref{fig:fig1}).
+In the end, we get a complete undirected graph over the variables \({(X}_{t} \cup LPA\left( X_{t} \right) \cup C)\) (\figureref{fig:fig1}). \\

-{\bf Step 3 (\emph{Detection of changing modules and contemporaneous causal skeleton}):} Changing modules are assumed to be a smooth function of time and the time dependency is represented by a proxy variable \(C\).
-CDANs performs a series of kernel-based conditional independence (KCI) tests \citep{zhang2012kernel} between the contemporaneous variables and the proxy variable to identify the complete causal skeleton.
-To detect changing modules, CDANs starts with unconditional independence tests between the contemporaneous variables \(X_{t}^{j}\) and the proxy variable \(C\); and keeps adding other variables in the conditioning set from \((\text{LPA}\left( X_{t}^{j} \right) \cup X_{t})\smallsetminus ( X_{t}^{j}\)).
+{\bf Step 3 (\emph{Detection of changing modules and contemporaneous causal skeleton}):} Changing modules are assumed to be a smooth function of time and the time dependency is represented by a surrogate variable \(C\).
+CDANs performs a series of kernel-based conditional independence (KCI) tests \citep{zhang2012kernel} between the contemporaneous variables and the surrogate variable to identify the complete causal skeleton.
+To detect changing modules, CDANs starts with unconditional independence tests between the contemporaneous variables \(X_{t}^{j}\) and the surrogate variable \(C\); and keeps adding other variables in the conditioning set from the parent set \((\text{LPA}\left( X_{t}^{j} \right) \cup X_{t})\smallsetminus ( X_{t}^{j}\)).
 It removes the edge between \(X_{t}^{j}\) and \(C\) if they are independent.
-At the end of this step, it produces a causal skeleton that has all of the components-- contemporaneous edges, lagged edges, and the edges between contemporaneous variables and $C$.
+At the end of this step, it produces a causal skeleton that has all of the components-- contemporaneous edges, lagged edges, and the edges between contemporaneous variables and $C$.\\